arrow-kt/arrow-meta/docs/docs/index.md

 There are several ways to install the Arrow Meta Intellij IDEA Plugin.

+### Λrrow Meta Intellij IDEA Plugin: installation from a Gradle task

-* When using the Arrow Meta Gradle Plugin from Intellij IDEA, there is a Gradle task available to install it:
+When using the Arrow Meta Gradle Plugin from Intellij IDEA, there is a Gradle task available to install it:

 (screenshots)

-* From Intellij IDEA Plugins section when adding a private repository: https://meta.arrow-kt.io/idea-plugin/updatePlugins.xml (screenshots)
+### Λrrow Meta Intellij IDEA Plugin: installation from a private repository

+Besides the [Jetbrains Plugins Repository](https://plugins.jetbrains.com), there are 2 private repositories:

+* To install the latest SNAPSHOT version: https://meta.arrow-kt.io/idea-plugin/latest-snapshot/updatePlugins.xml
+* To install the latest RELEASE version: https://meta.arrow-kt.io/idea-plugin/latest-release/updatePlugins.xml

+(screenshots)

+## Λrrow Meta Intellij IDEA Plugin: installation from Jetbrains Plugins Repository

-* From Intellij IDEA Plugins section when a RELEASE version will be published into the [Jetbrains Plugins Repository](https://plugins.jetbrains.com).
+When a RELEASE version is published into the [Jetbrains Plugins Repository](https://plugins.jetbrains.com), it will be able to install the plugin from ...

+(screenshots)

 ## Λrrow Meta examples